ligato/docs/docs/user-guide/agentctl.md

 ### Values

-Use this command to retrieve current vpp-agent status from the KV Scheduler, and list all of the key-value pairs inside the agent, including derived keys.
+Use this command to retrieve the key-value pairs and derived keys from the KV scheduler.

 ```
 Usage:	agentctl values [MODEL]